fieldtrip/website/tutorial/headmodel_eeg_fem.md

     lpa = ft_warp_apply(vox2head, lpa, 'homogenous');
     rpa = ft_warp_apply(vox2head, rpa, 'homogenous');

-Then, we determine the translation and rotation that is needed to get the position of the fiducials in the electrode structure (defined with labels 'Nz', 'LPA', 'RPA') to their counterparts in the CTF head coordinate system that we acquired from the anatomical mri (nas, lpa, rpa).
+Then, we determine the translation and rotation that is needed to get the position of the fiducials ()'Nz', 'LPA', 'RPA') in the electrode structure to their counterparts ('nas', 'lpa', 'rpa') in the CTF head coordinate system that we obtained from the anatomical MRI.

-    % create a structure similar to a template set of electrodes fid.pos           = [nas; lpa; rpa];       % CTF head coordinates of fiducials fid.label         = {'Nz','LPA','RPA'};    % use the same labels as those in elec fid.unit          = 'mm';                  % use the same units as those in mri
+    % create a structure similar to a template set of electrodes fid.pos           = [nas; lpa; rpa];       % CTF head coordinates of fiducials fid.label         = {'Nz', 'LPA', 'RPA'};  % use the same labels as those in elec fid.unit          = 'mm';                  % use the same units as those in mri

     % alignment